 Jealousy happens, and a touch of it here and there isn't that big of a deal.
 But let's say your

 The anger and distrust that stems from unchecked jealousy will quickly drive your relationship into the ground, Paiva says.
-So push back against it by creating boundaries, and talking with your partner about how you feel.
+Push back against it by creating boundaries and talking with your partner about how you feel.

 Dana C. Avey, MS, MA, BC-TMH, ADS, a licensed marriage and family therapist, tells Bustle, for fear that it will create conflict or start an argument.